 Valuing Marital Assets

-In practice, the trial court may determine that a marital asset should be valued at the time that the parties separated, the date of the initial filing, or even the date of the trial.
+In practice, the trial court may determine that they should be valued at the time that the parties separated, the date of the initial filing, or even the date of the trial.
 While there are no bright-line rules, appellate courts have ruled that when an asset has passively appreciated (as in a marital home) it should be valued at the date of the trial.

-Conversely, if a spouse has actively added to the value of a marital asset since the separation or filing, (for example, contributing to a 401K) then he or she should be rewarded for that by keeping all of the increased value, and valuing that asset at the time of the separation or filing.
+Conversely, if a spouse has actively added to the value of a marital asset since the separation or filing, (for example, contributing to a 401K) then he or she should be rewarded for that by keeping all of its increased value, and valuing that it at the time of the separation or filing.

 Because the valuation of marital assets is much more complex and factually-based, appellate courts grant the trial court more leeway with this issue.
-Appellate courts will only reverse a valuation of assets if it lacks substantial, competent supporting evidence.
+Appellate courts will only reverse their a valuation if it lacks substantial, competent supporting evidence.

 How We Can Be of Service